 One of the best methods is to make moving out of a harbor a hazardous venture.
 There are a few ways to do that – one is by parking subs outside the harbor and firing torpedoes at any ship that comes in.
 The problem here is that the subs can be sunk or driven away — and the enemy fleet is now out and hunting your ships.
 There is, however, a much more long-lasting way to keep enemy ships in their harbor that doesn't risk a sub and its crew.

 You lay mines.
-It can be done many ways, but you’re best off using submarine-laid mines or air-dropped mines.
-The submarine approach is best for when you don’t want the enemy to know what’s in store.
-Something going boom quickly tells the enemy that this isn’t a bluff.
-Submarines can carry two mines for every torpedo and can quickly shut down a harbor, even if they can’t carpet the entire area.
+It can be done many ways, but you're best off using submarine-laid mines or air-dropped mines.
+The submarine approach is best for when you don't want the enemy to know what's in store.
+Something going boom quickly tells the enemy that this isn't a bluff.
+Submarines can carry two mines for every torpedo and can quickly shut down an enemy harbor, even if they can't carpet the entire area.

 The other option is to drop the mines from planes.
 This is a significantly more conspicuous method but, as Tom Clancy commented his book Submarine, sometimes, all you really need is a press release.
 Watching mines get dropped into nearby waters is sure to shut down movement.
 Today, the primary air-dropped mines the United States uses are the Quickstrike series – modified dumb bombs.